-Man calls out married friend for flirting with women at nightclub
+Musician calls out married friend after witnessing his behaviour at a club

 A man has recalled an uncomfortable situation in which he confronted his married friend who was flirting with other women in a nightclub.

-In the viral video, posted on TikTok by musician Deshawn Harris, he explains that he faced a dilemma when he noticed his friend’s behaviour and advised him against “messing up” his marriage.
+In the viral video posted on TikTok, musician Deshawn Harris explains that he faced a dilemma when he noticed his friend’s behaviour and advised him against “messing up” his marriage.

 “My homeboy got mad at me, and now he ain’t talking to me, because we were in the club and wanted to talk to these women but he’s married,” Deshawn explained to the camera.